KatrinaCloyd/lab-06-ecom-site/README.md

 --Local Storage Day--
 -functions to write and test  in CartUtils.js
-X    -getCart
-X    -clearCart
-    -setCart this adds an item to the cart
+X    -getCart- gets the current cart from local storage X    -clearCart- zeros out cart to the default empty cart X    -setCart- push cart back to localStorage as a string X    -addItemToCart- adds items to the local parsed cart

 -eventlistner to item buttons to add items to cart and show on cart page -load cart on shopping cart page
 -place order button
     -clear cart
     -altert order
-    -redirect to items page
+    -redirect to items page X

 Maybe also add a clear cart button on cart page